Nessa-v/Data-Analysis-projects/Superstore_Data/README.md

 e.
 Sales leadership is concentrated among a few top performing individuals, which may reflect disparities in regional sales opportunities, product offerings, or sales strategies.
 It is also worth noting that the top three salespersons operate in more than one region unlike the others, which could be a significant factor contributing to their sales and profits.
 (You should hand it to them, they’re working hard as expected).

-[FIGURE 5: images/ Total Sales by Salesperson.png.]
+[FIGURE 5: images/Total Sales by Salesperson.png.]
-[FIGURE 6: images/ Total Sales by Salesperson_Grouped by Region and Market.png.]
+[FIGURE 6: images/Total Sales by Salesperson_Grouped by Region and Market.png.]

 Summary